hybridly/hybridly/docs/guide/pages-and-layouts.md

 Additional properties can be passed to persistent layouts on a per-page basis.
 When navigating away from a page, the properties will be reset.

-You may use the `defineLayoutProperties` composable to define the layout properties:
+You may use the `defineLayoutProperties` util to define the layout properties:

 ```vue
 <!-- resources/views/pages/example.vue -->